Australia wants calm in ties with Solomon Islands after 'invasion' claim

 "We'll work constructively and patiently and we'll work in a professional way and a calm way," Morrison told Nine Network's Today show.

+Asked why he had not spoken to Sogavare directly since the pact was signed, he told reporters: "I am following very carefully the advice we get from our security intelligence agencies."

-Sogavare made the comments during a parliamentary debate and in response to criticism of the security pact from his country's opposition parties, provincial leaders and local media.
+Sogavare made the invasion comment during a parliamentary debate and in response to criticism of the security pact from his country's opposition parties, provincial leaders and local media.

 Solomon Islands foreign minister Jeremiah Manele said the China pact "does not undermine our security arrangement with Australia".